Factors that affect the fuel economy of your car

 Fuel prices in the country are frequently changing, burdening the ordinary people with inflation in every sector.
 Maintaining the car alone is much difficult, and with the fluctuation, in petrol prices, the money being spent on the car becomes much higher.
 In this particular write-up, we will be exploring the factors that cause the fuel economy of the vehicle to diminish quite a lot, and if one filter out those factors, the fuel economy of the vehicle can be increased exponentially, and you can save a lot of money from being spent on fuel.

 There are many factors that cause the fuel economy of the car to deteriorate.
 However, we will be focusing on a few important ones.

-- Clogged air intake system: The other reason the fuel economy of your car is affected is due to clogged air intake system.
+The other reason the fuel economy of your car is affected is due to the clogged air intake system.
 The clogged air filter does not allow air to pass through the engine freely.
 Get your clogged air filter changed and throttle body clean to achieve high fuel economy.

 Read Also: Factors Affecting Fuel Average of Your Car

-- Misaligned wheels: keep your vehicle’s wheel-alignment within manufacturer’s specified limits as misalignment can cause extra load on the engine to turn the wheels, which leads to high fuel consumption.
+Keep your vehicle’s wheel-alignment within the manufacturer’s specified limits as misalignment can cause extra load on the engine to turn the wheels, which leads to high fuel consumption.
 Additionally, the improper air in the tyres is another reason the vehicle consumes more fuel, giving less mileage to its user.

 That’s it from our side, if you’ve got any tips, please do share in the comments section below.